paritytech/substrate-playground/docs/CUSTOM_TEMPLATE.md

 `DOCKER_USERNAME` and `DOCKER_PASSWORD` to push the image to dockerhub (values will depend on the chosen docker image org) `REPO_ACCESS_TOKEN` a token with `public_repo` or repo scope

+## Keeping uptodate

+Docker images will be rebuilt and pushed each time there are changes to master branch.
+This can be tweaked by modifying the workflow.